eroullit/glasgow-workshop/README.md

 > 💡 No need for separate installs — Copilot Chat and Edits ship with most IDE integrations.
 > Just make sure both completions and chat panes are visible.

-⚠️ In case network restrictions are place, [GitHub Codespaces](https://github.com/codespaces) can be used to create an ad-hoc development environment and experiment there.
+⚠️ In case network restrictions are in place, [GitHub Codespaces](https://github.com/codespaces) can be used to create an ad-hoc development environment and experiment there.

 </details>